City Guide for: Prison Island, Tanzania

 Spice Farm Tour

-Embark on an aromatic adventure to a spice farm and discover the secrets of Zanzibar's spice trade.
-Learn about the cultivation of cloves, nutmeg, cinnamon, pepper, and other exotic spices.
-Engage your senses as you smell, taste, and touch the various spices and fruits.
-Enjoy a delicious Swahili lunch prepared with fresh spices.
+Embark on an aromatic adventure to a spice farm and discover the source of Zanzibar's famed spices.
+Learn about the cultivation and uses of cloves, nutmeg, cinnamon, pepper, and many other exotic spices.
+Engage your senses as you smell, taste, and touch the spices, and gain insight into their role in Zanzibar's history and economy.

 Travel Time